polkadot-fellows/RFCs/text/0042-extrinsics-state-version.md

 parameter to `frame_system::Config` but that unfortunately did not feel correct.
 So we would like to [propose](https://github.com/paritytech/polkadot-sdk/pull/1968) adding this change to the `RuntimeVersion` object.
-The state version, if introduced, will fallback to using `StateVersion::V0` for runtimes with `CoreApi` version <=4 and projects using `CoreApi` >= 5 will have the ability to pick State version they would like to use.
+The system version, if introduced, will be used to derive both storage and extrinsic state version.
+If system version is `0`, then both Storage and Extrinsic State version would use V0.
+If system version is `1`, then Storage State version would use V1 and Extrinsic State version would use V0.
+If system version is `2`, then both Storage and Extrinsic State version would use V1.

 If implemented, the new `RuntimeVersion` definition would look something similar to